thiagos/linuxServerConfiguration/README.md

 Probably `SQLAlchemy` is not using the table name in quotes, which would work, per the link above.

 To solve the issue, I renamed the table as *catalog_user* instead, and recreated the schema.

+##Next steps

+- To setup automatic upgrades, package `unattended-upgrades` ([here](https://wiki.debian.org/UnattendedUpgrades)) looks interesting.
+- To protect against multiple failed logins, package `fail2ban` is the one.
+- To monitor the application, go with `glances`!